Mountain West Industrial Electricity Rates 2026: Montana, North Dakota & New Mexico

 Montana's industrial electricity market is dominated by NorthWestern Energy, which serves as the state's primary investor-owned utility under Montana Public Service Commission (MPSC) regulation.
 Industrial rates are structured as a "Supply + Delivery" model—supply charges fluctuate based on wholesale generation costs, while delivery rates are locked through formal rate cases.

-The current blended industrial average of 8.92¢/kWh places Montana in the middle of the pack nationally, but below the broader Western Interconnection average.
-Large industrial customers receiving power at substation or transmission voltage levels can access more favorable delivery service schedules.
-Facilities evaluating Montana should request the General Service Substation-Level tariff from NorthWestern Energy at 888-467-2669.
+At publication, this page cited a blended Montana industrial average of 8.92¢/kWh.
+Current EIA February 2026 data shows Montana industrial average revenue at 6.90¢/kWh.
+Large industrial customers receiving power at substation or transmission voltage levels can access more favorable delivery service schedules, so facilities evaluating Montana should request the General Service Substation-Level tariff from NorthWestern Energy at 888-467-2669.

 North Dakota: The Cooperative Advantage